-GDPR will give companies the chance to rectify this natural distrust by clarifying exactly what goes on with all of the data that they collect.
+GDPR compliant advertising will give companies the chance to rectify this natural distrust by clarifying exactly what goes on with all of the data that they collect.
 In a post-Cambridge Analytica world, increased transparency should be viewed as a means to opening an honest dialogue with end users.
 Similarly, where user consent is now king, a clear and respectful attitude towards privacy will be key in easing the existing suspicion between consumers and the companies that they hand their data to.

 The benefits don’t stop there.
-GDPR has the potential to improve individual brand reputations and to allow businesses to steal a march on their rivals.
+GDPR compliant advertising has the potential to improve individual brand reputations and to allow businesses to steal a march on their rivals.
 If companies can effectively communicate how they use data ethically there is potential to obtain new loyal customers, and take some away from competitors who may fall short of the mark.